Accelerator and Brake: Dynamic Persuasion with Dead Ends: Model

-The second class is the stopping constraints, ensuring that the agent is willing to quit the risky arm when recommended.
-This constraint is overlooked in the existing literature, because it is non-binding in all monotone problems.
-Let $\nu_t$ be the agent's posterior belief upon receiving the recommendation to stop at time $t$.
-Then by the \emph{better-than-no-information} criterion, the information policy $\mathcal{P}=\langle F_H,F_L\rangle$ is implementable only if
+Here, for any information policy $\mathcal{P}=\langle F_H,F_L\rangle$, $\mathcal{C}(\mathcal{P})$ is the set of times $t$ for which $\mu_0F_H(t)+(1-\mu_0)F_L(t)<1$; in other words, $\mathcal{C}(\mathcal{P})$ is the set of on-path times where a recommendation to continue is still possible.
+The second class is the \emph{stopping constraints}, which ensure the agent is willing to quit the risky arm whenever recommended.\footnote{The stopping constraint is overlooked in the existing literature, because it is non-binding in all monotone problems.} Let $\nu_t$ be the agent's posterior belief upon receiving the recommendation to stop at time $t$.
+According to the better-than-no-information criterion, the information policy $\mathcal{P}=\langle F_H,F_L\rangle$ is implementable only if